RakshithaMeleyyanavar/Army_web_task1/README.md

 ### #SkillCraft Internship – Task 1

 A **simple yet innovative Army Exam themed web page** built using **HTML and CSS** with interactive hover effects and a clean user interface.
-This project was created as part of my **SkillCraft Internship (Task 1)**, focusing on UI/UX design principles and creative use of CSS animations.
+This project was created as part of my **SkillCraft Internship (Task 1)**, focusing on UI/UX design principles and creative use of CSS animations

 ---